bornedj/rustBook/README.md

 ### Ownership

-Covers concepts of the stack vs heap in memory allocation and how rust allocation deals with the common pain points of other low-level languages.
+Covers concepts of the stack vs heap in memory allocation and how rust deals with the common pain points of other low-level languages.
 Covers references and borrowing, and introduces the concept of limetimes.
 Also covers the slice type.